 COMPUTER VISION IN CONSTRUCTION: 5 APPLICATIONS TO CREATE WORKPLACE OF THE FUTURE

-We take a look at best 5 computer vision applications for construction industry.
+We take a look at the best 5 computer vision applications for the construction industry.

 1. Monitoring PPE compliance

 Everyone knows that even the best safety protocols ‘on paper’ are hard to enforce in real life.
-Computer vision can identify if hardhats, high visibility jackets, gloves, masks, footwear and other protective equipment is worn by employees entering company premises or certain areas where such equipment is required.
+Computer vision can identify if hardhats, high visibility jackets, gloves, masks, footwear, and other protective equipment are worn by employees entering company premises or certain areas where such equipment is required.
 It can automatically notify the site security officer if a PPE compliance breach was detected.
 The video footage can be also stored for later incident analysis.
-The technology does not take coffee breaks, never sleeps and provides constant site monitoring.
+The technology does not take coffee breaks, never sleeps, and provides constant site monitoring.